Principles of parliamentary procedure: One question at a time

-Only one Main motion can be pending at a time.
+Only one main motion can be pending at a time.
 According to Robert's Rules of Order Newly Revised (RONR), this rule is considered to be a "fundamental principle of parliamentary law".

 One person, one vote

 Each member has a vote and each vote is weighted equally.
 According to RONR, this rule is considered to be a "fundamental principle of parliamentary law".
-Exceptions to this rule, such as cumulative voting, must be expressly provided for in the organization's rules.
+Exceptions to this rule, such as cumulative voting, must be expressly provided for in the organization's fundamental rules.

 Only members present can vote

 The decisions made by members present at a meeting are the official acts in the name of the organization.
 According to RONR, this rule is considered to be a "fundamental principle of parliamentary law".
 Exceptions for absentee voting would have to be expressly provided for in the organization's rules.
 Nonmembers are not allowed to vote.
+Any member can abstain from voting, at any time—unless the committee or organization strictly prohibits it, especially in groups of nine or less individuals.

 Changing action previously decided on

 Under RONR, the requirements for changing a previous action are greater than those for taking the action in the first place.
 A motion to rescind, repeal or annul or amend something already (previously) adopted, for instance, requires a two-thirds vote, a majority with previous notice, or a majority of the entire membership.

 However, under The Standard Code of Parliamentary Procedure, a repeal or amendment of something already adopted requires only the same vote (usually a majority) and notice that was needed to adopt it in the first place.